David-Billingsley/EasyEmailTemplate/README.md

     After this is in function you can call the functions by doing Email.Email_Body_Only()

     This libary is being devloped to help make it easier to send emails using go.
-    This libary is under devolpment if there is a send method you would like, please add it into the issue tracker.
+    This libary is under devlopment if there is a send method you would like, please add it into the issue tracker.

 ## Email_Body_Only
     This function generates an email with body only using the email template file provided.